dharshx/dharshx/README.md

 **What am I doing?**

-- 🔭 Currently wroking as a **DevOps Engineer Intern** at a Cloud-Consulting Startup.
+- 🔭 Currently working as a **DevOps Engineer Intern** at a Cloud-Consulting Startup.
 - 👯 Actively seeking a **Full-time Software Developer/Engineer** in the US.

 **How to reach me?**